crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Berserkers
   Berserkers are hardy warriors who worship Trog the Wrathful, from whom they get the power to go berserk (as well as a number of other powers, should they prove worthy), but who forbids the use of spell magic.
-They enter the dungeon with a weapon of their choice, and dressed in animal skins.
+They enter the Dungeon with a weapon of their choice, and dressed in animal skins.

 Abyssal Knights